University Interscholastic League: Marching band

+Concert and sight-reading

+Concert and sight-reading is divided into 3 divisions: band, orchestra, and vocal, and is held in the spring semester.
+Concert ensembles prepare a program from the UIL's Prescribed Music List and perform for a panel of 3 judges, who each rate the ensemble on the Division I-Division V scale.
+Immediately after performing their concert program, ensembles move to a separate sight-reading room, where they sight-read a piece that is specially prepared for that school year and used statewide.
+Sight-reading is also adjudicated with the Division I-Division V system.

+In sight-reading, schools in different conferences read different pieces, and second or third groups (officially called "non-varsity" groups) read different pieces from other conferences than the varsity group.
+Sight-reading is held at the region level only.
+Wind ensembles can advance from region to state; however, the state event is not a competition but an educational event.

+Solo and small ensemble

-In all other musical competitions (held in the spring semester), conference alignments are disregarded except for the rules regarding sight reading.
+In solo and small ensemble competition, held in the spring semester, conference alignments are disregarded.
 Advancement in solo and small ensemble competition is from region to state, and at state the top two soloists and top ensemble are awarded medals.
 Individual performers may be given Outstanding Performer awards.
-However, advancement is limited not only to Division 1 winners, but the winners must have performed "Class 1" (difficult level) performances at region, and the performance must have been from a selection on the UIL's "Prescribed Music List" and also performed from memory (except for certain instrumental pieces which are designated as exempt from such on the List).
-In sight reading, schools in different conferences read different pieces, and second groups (officially called "non-varsity" groups) read different pieces from other conferences than the varsity group.
+However, advancement is limited not only to Division 1 winners, but the winners must have performed "Class 1" (difficult level) performances at region, and the performance must have been from a selection on the UIL's Prescribed Music List and also performed from memory (except for certain instrumental pieces which are designated as exempt from such on the List).

+Music theory

-Sight Reading and medium ensembles compete at region level only.
-Music theory is held at state only and is open to any and all students in grades 9–12 having the permission of the school principal and school music director; the student is not required to have advanced from region in another musical contest (or even participated for that matter).
-Wind ensembles can advance from region to state; however, the state event is not a competition but an educational event.
+Music theory is held at state only and is open to any and all students in grades 9–12 having the permission of the school principal and school music director; the student is not required to have advanced from region in another musical contest (or even participated, for that matter).